attainu/python-project-amit-kumar-au9/README.md

 ## DESCRIPTION

----

-This is a parking lot project which aim is to reduce human intervention and to make it a automatic process.
+This is a parking lot project whose aim is to reduce human intervention and to make it an automatic process.

-In this Project I have made a parking solution for parking owner/admin.
+In this project, I have made a parking solution for parking owner/admin.

-The project can handle multi floor parking.
+The project can handle multi-floor parking.

-The parking spaces are being stored in the **Dictionary** data type storing the slot_no as key and the car info as values
+The parking spaces are being stored in the **Dictionary** datatype storing the slot_no as key and the car info as values

-The car info is again stored in the form of **Dictionay** data type having key and its value
+The car info is again stored in the form of **Dictionary** data type having a key and its value

 _For eg:_